 In partnership with Petplan Equine

-To feel confident in the saddle, it’s important to have a good sense of self-belief – after all, if you don’t trust yourself, how can you expect your horse to?
+To feel confident in the saddle, it’s important to have a good sense of self-belief.
+After all, if you don’t trust yourself, how can you expect your horse to?
 But it can be difficult to banish self-doubt and think positively, especially if you’ve had negative experiences, like a fall or bad results at a competition.
-If you’re looking to compete in the future, such as at the Petplan Equine Area Festival, or even just enjoy riding at home, you need to feel confident in the saddle and in yourself.
+If you’re looking to compete in the future, or even just enjoy riding at home, you need to feel confident in the saddle and in yourself.

-It’s something many of us have questioned at one point or another: am I good enough?
-It can feel isolating, but it’s important to know you’re not alone.
+At one point or another, many riders will have asked themselves the question: am I good enough?
+It can feel isolating thinking this way, but it’s important to know you’re not alone.

-“I cannot tell you how common it it to hear this belief or this fear amongst riders,” assures Annika.
+“I cannot tell you how common it it to hear this belief or this fear amongst riders,” assures Annika McGivern, an equestrian mental performance coach.
 “I hear it over and over again, across the hundreds and hundreds of riders that I’ve worked with.
 It’s an experience and belief I’m familiar with myself; it’s something that certainly haunted me in my early years as a rider.”

 Many of us fall into the trap of defining what ‘good enough’ means by associating it with outcomes or results, such as finishing in a certain place at a competition, scoring a certain mark for our dressage test or jumping a clear round.
 But this often means that our standard of ‘good enough’ is constantly changing, and we never quite achieve it.